Did you know: Midrive learners pass in 17 fewer hours than the UK average, saving time and money! Find out more.

 “Imagine you’re drinking until three or four in the morning and you wake up at 8 am,” says Dr Wallace.
 “If you’ve had six or seven units, you could still have several units of alcohol in your body when you start your day.
 This is because your body can only process around one unit an hour.
 With several units of alcohol still in your body you would still be over the drink drive limit”

-Driving should be avoided the next morning, even if you think you have sobered up.
+Driving should be avoided the next morning, even if you think you have sobered up - that goes for driving lessons too!
 Black coffee, toast and cold showers might make you feel fresher, but they don’t affect how fast the alcohol leaves your body.

 Is drug driving illegal?